-Our data evidenced in the tables below shows outstanding data and improvements across the Trust as a whole and in individual schools.
+Our data evidenced in the tables below shows some outstanding data and improvements across the Trust as a whole and in individual schools.

-Attendance and persistent absence has continued to improve in all schools since the impact of the pandemic.
-In six of our schools, attendance figures are well above national averages and our persistent absence figures are well below national averages.
+Attendance and persistent absence have continued to improve in all schools.
+In many of our schools, attendance figures are well above national averages and our persistent absence figures are well below national averages.
 This demonstrates our commitment to ensuring that all pupils have access to high-quality education and that we promote a culture of high expectations and aspirations.
-We continue to implement our effective strategies to raise attendance in all schools across the Trust.
+We continue to implement our effective and robust strategies to raise attendance in all schools across the Trust.

-Our attainment and progress data also shows excellent outcomes for our pupils.
-Most of our pupils achieve well above national averages in phonics, KS1 and KS2 assessments.
-Our progress scores are also positive, and the significant majority are well above national figures.
+Our attainment data also reflects some excellent outcomes for our pupils.
+Most of our pupils and schools are significantly above national figures in phonics and at the end of KS2 assessments, with value added improvements from entry to the end of Year 6.
 This reflects our high standards of teaching and learning, our rigorous assessment systems, and our determination that all can achieve.